MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

     :::image type="content" source="media/desktop-shape-and-combine-data/query-settings-change-table-name.png" alt-text="Screenshot of Power Query Editor showing how to edit a table name in Query Settings.":::

-1. The existing data is ordered by a weighted score, as described on the [source webpage](https://www.fool.com/research/best-states-to-retire) under *Methodology*.
-Let's add a custom column to calculate a different score.
+1. The existing data is ordered by a weighted score, as described on the source web page under [Methodology](https://www.fool.com/research/best-states-to-retire/#:%7E:text=Methodology).
 We'll then sort the table on this column to compare the custom score's ranking to the existing score.

 1. From the **Add Column** ribbon, select **Custom Column**.